bytedance/ns-x/README.md

 * `NodeGroup()`: given some nodes, perform *Node* operation on each of them in order.
 * `NodeGroupWithName()`: same as *NodeGroup*, with a customizable name.
 * `NodeGroupByName()`: finds a group with the given name, then perform *NodeGroup* operation on it.
 * `Build()`: actually connect the previously described *chain*s to finally build the network.
+Note that connections of nodes outside the builder will be overwritten

 ##### Starting Network Simulation

-Once the network is built, start running it so packets can be sent into any entry nodes and received from any *endpoint* (exit) nodes.
+Once the network is built, start running it so packets can be sent into any entry nodes and received from any * endpoint* (exit) nodes.

 ##### Collecting Data

 Data could be collected by callback function `node.OnEmitCallback()`.
-Also note that time-costing callbacks would slow down the simulation, so it is highly recommended only collecting data in the callbacks, and leave further analyses after the simulation ended.
+Also note that time-costing callbacks would slow down the simulation and lead to error of result, so it is highly recommended only collecting data in the callbacks.
+Further analyses should be done after the simulation.

 #### Example

 Following is an example of a network with two entries, one endpoint and two chains.

-* Chain 1: entry1 -> channel1(with `30%` packet loss rate) -> restrict (1 pps, 1024 bps, buffer limited in 4096 bytes and 5 packets) -> endpoint
+* Chain 1: entry1 -> channel1(with `30%` packet loss rate) -> restrict (1 pps, 1024 bps, buffer limited in 4096 bytes
+  and 5 packets) -> endpoint
 * Chain 2: entry2 -> channel2(with `10%` packet loss rate) -> endpoint

 ```go